26th April 2018 - 6 min read

 Or if you are one of those who needs a little action to encourage you, there will also be piranhas that they feed during the day.
 That particular experience may keep you out of the waters during your next trip.
 For those who love the water, the rest of the exhibits may inspire you to go on a diving trip in order to have a wider experience.
 Ticket prices begin at RM39 for children and RM49 for adults.
 Again, be sure to have your credit card handy, to accumulate some of those rewards when purchasing those tickets.

 Take yourself out of your comfort zone and opt for an adventure beyond the city if that is what piques your interest.
 The upcoming public holidays in particular, presents a really good opportunity to take a trip out of the country.
 But make sure you book your flight tickets using a good travel credit card so you may enjoy some lounge privileges and free travel insurance as a benefit at no additional cost.
+Also don’t forget to check out Agoda to enjoy booking more affordable accommodations!

 If you are one of those old fashioned types who believes in only purchasing in cash instead of a credit card, then be sure to get the best travel insurance using our comparison toolthat will help you pick the best suited one for you.